-The MP3 Skull web site provides free downloads of all kinds of audio files, including mp3 music.
+The MP3 Skulls web site provides free downloads of all kinds of audio files, including mp3 music.
 The flip side is that much of the content of the site were unauthorized copies of copyrighted music.

 But music labels were not playing any more and illegal download sites and services are now taking a hit here and there.
 The site wasn’t spared.
 As a matter of fact, it was the target a massive move to tackle illegal music downloads.

-Sony, Warner, Universal and the Recording Industry Association of America, jointly filed legal proceedings against the site, and the court ruled that MP3 Skull pay the sum of $22 million.
+Sony, Warner, Universal and the Recording Industry Association of America, jointly filed legal proceedings against the site, and the court ruled that MP3 Skulls pay the sum of $22 million.
 The ruling also required that the domain name be handed over.

 Yes; the Empire (pun intended) struck back with its full might.
 You do know the TV series, Empire; right?
 Right.
 Connect the dots.